mpritchardESTM/esteemedio.github.io/_posts/2020-12-21-the-developer-s-guide-to-managing-your-business-part-one.md

 ### Know your intended niche and market

 Out of the gate, you’ll need to find out if anyone really wants your offerings.
-And by digging down into [your upselling proposition as a developer](https://www.entrepreneur.com/encyclopedia/unique-selling-proposition-usp) you’ll be able to differentiate your skillset.
+And by digging down into [your unique selling prop as a developer](https://www.entrepreneur.com/encyclopedia/unique-selling-proposition-usp) you’ll be able to differentiate your skillset.

 “Did you know that GitLab was built for the specific needs of one of the cofounders and he had no intention of turning it into a business?” — [How to start a business as a Software developer](https://medium.com/practical-programming-weekly/how-to-start-a-business-as-a-software-developer-9370af88fe24)